J-elmer/ReviewStars/README.md

 Once the containers are running, navigate to http://localhost:4200 and you should see the app.

+**Running on Linux?
+Extra steps**

+When runnning on Linux, Docker resolves internal URL's through localhost instead of host.docker.internal.
+If you want to run the application on linux follow these extra steps:

+- go the application folder
+- open docker-compose.yml in an editor
+- comment out line 20; comment in line 22
+- comment out lines 47 and 48; comment in lines 50 and 51
+- comment out line 85; comment in line 87

+After you've updated the file, you can run docker-compose up -d

 ## Reviewing the code

 If you are interested in the code of one of the microservices or the backend, please visit the individual repositories: